 What’s appealing for Microsoft is that it gets to tap into more than 500 million members and hopefully show that it’s more than just tools for the enterprise, but anything that these professionals need they can get from it.
-Sure, there’s a treasure trove of data that LinkedIn provides, but the long-term growth is building more mindshare, especially as new age working professionals may be opting for Google’s G Suite or other options.
-The LinkedIn deal offers up a plethora of offers, including not only a social network, but advertising, recruiting, professional development, and thought leadership.
-And it this scales from those looking for internships to the working class, and ultimately people seeking higher professions.
+Sure, there’s a treasure trove of data that LinkedIn provides, but the long-term growth is building more mindshare, especially as new-age working professionals may be opting for Google’s G Suite or other options.
+The LinkedIn deal offers up a plethora of offers, including not only a social network, but also advertising, recruiting, professional development, and thought leadership.
+This scales from those looking for internships to the working class, and ultimately people seeking higher professions.

-Right now, it seems that Microsoft’s tools are a bit isolated, meaning that there’s still remains a barrier of sorts between you creating a document in Microsoft Word, receive an email in Outlook, or communicate with a peer using Skype.
+Right now, it seems that Microsoft’s tools are a bit isolated, meaning that there still remains a barrier of sorts between creating a document in Microsoft Word, receiving an email in Outlook, or communicating with a peer using Skype.
 There needs to be more fluidity for working individuals and the Microsoft-LinkedIn tie-up might usher in that era.
 Perhaps LinkedIn Groups could evolve into Slack-like offerings with the integration of OneDrive, Office, and Skype; or bring more native Word document and PowerPoint support to SlideShare and also to Lynda.com; or even incorporate professional data a la Rapportive into Outlook.

 And let’s not forget about the possibility of incorporating LinkedIn’s Lookup app with Yammer or Microsoft SharePoint to create a cohesive experience in the workplace.

-But it’s not just about productivity tools for the workplace that has Microsoft spending billions on.
-It’s also about taking its Dynamics CRM product to the next level in order to take on Salesforce (which had made its own bid to buy LinkedIn), SugarCRM, Jive, Netsuite, and others in the space.
-LinkedIn’s arsenal of sales solutions are very appealing to help Microsoft address this market within the enterprise.
+But it’s not just about productivity tools for the workplace that Microsoft spending billions on.
+It’s also about taking its Dynamics CRM product to the next level to take on Salesforce (which had made its bid to buy LinkedIn), SugarCRM, Jive, Netsuite, and others in the space.
+LinkedIn’s arsenal of sales solutions is very appealing to help Microsoft address this market within the enterprise.

 Earlier this year, ZDNet spotted evidence suggesting that Microsoft was interested in creating its own “talent engagement” applications, meaning that the company wants to pursue avenues into human resource management.
-It’s possible that Microsoft thinks LinkedIn not only offers it a treasure trove of knowledge, but a conduit to market to professionals and tap into businesses looking for more internal employee management tools, likely to rival Workday, Taleo, SAP, and others.
+Microsoft may think LinkedIn not only offers it a treasure trove of knowledge, but also a conduit to market to professionals and tap into businesses looking for more internal employee management tools, likely to rival Workday, Taleo, SAP, and others.
 Satya Nadella, Microsoft’s chief executive, told ZDNet’s Larry Dignan that he considered the human capital management space a “very exciting opportunity” for the company so it could be an interesting space to watch.

-From predictive marketing through LinkedIn’s acquisition of Fliptop, its audience reach analytics app, the inclusion of Account Targeting, and more, the Mountain View, Calif.-based company has plenty of tools at Microsoft’s disposal that can enable sales people to really reach the right professionals.
-LinkedIn is still looking to find its way in the enterprise market, has stumbled with its $50 million writedown of its acquisition of “lead accelerator” Bizo.
+From predictive marketing through LinkedIn’s acquisition of Fliptop, its audience reach analytics app, the inclusion of Account Targeting, and more, the Mountain View, Calif.-based company has plenty of tools at Microsoft’s disposal that can enable salespeople to reach the right professionals.
+LinkedIn is still looking to find its way in the enterprise market and has stumbled with the $50 million writedown of its acquisition of “lead accelerator” Bizo.

 Make no mistake that Microsoft’s advertising reach is pretty extensive, including through its partnerships with Yahoo.
 In Q4 2017, revenue from search advertising, excluding traffic acquisition costs, grew 10 percent.
 Although Google dominates the landscape, don’t discount the importance of what Microsoft’s Bing offers, especially when it could open up additional ad load on LinkedIn and give advertisers better targeting based on a profession, perhaps resulting in more spending being made.